ivogeorg/c-2nd-lang-asst-01/README.md

       ```C
       int *p; // declares a pointer to integer
               // the type of p is int*, that is, pointer to integer

+              // since this is a declaration without an assignment,
+              // the pointer has a value of NULL (or all-zeros), and

+              // address zero is reserved for the use of the operating
+              // system and restricted for user programs

       *p = 6; // writes 6 in the memory location where p points to
               // this is called dereferencing of (the pointer) p

+              // note that, if you run the above code in this sequence
+              // you will get a NULL pointer exception, usually
+              // called Segmentation Fault (we'll explain what this
+              // means further along in the course)

       p = 0xffeeddccaa00; // changes what p points to (NOT RECOMMENDED)